deepbig/X-Press-Publishing/README.md

 It will insert the seed data to the database.

 ### Codecademy Backend Project
-I took codecademy Backend Project and this is the final project that I create from the course.
+I took codecademy Backend Project and this is the final project that I create during the course.